davidoj/Thesis/README.md

 - Representation of kernel spaces with product of disintegrations
 - *Maybe:* D-separation equivalent in string diagrams

-## Chapter 3: See-do models are all you need
+## Chapter 3: Two player statistical models

-- See-do models are statistical models with *options*
+- Traditional statistical models are ''player one'' models (where that ''player one'' is ''nature'')
-    - Definition
+    - This can be motivated directly supposing probabilities model the long run behaviour of mechanisms, or via exchangeability in the Bayesian setting
+- A simple generalisation: two-player models, where only one player is ''nature''
+    - Common formulations of decision problems require ''player two'' statistical models
+    - ''Counterfacutal'' questions also require ''player two''
+    - We can add ''player one'' either via mechanisms or functional exchangeability - result: two player statistical models
+- Causal inference imposes an additional constraint: observations cannot be affected by player two's actions
-    - Examples
+    - See-do models
-- See-do models answer Pearl's three levels of questions:
+    - See-do models are closely related to Statistical Decision Theory:
-    - What am I likely to see next? - see-only
-    - What happens next if I do something? - resolvable to a hypothesis sufficient see-do
-    - What would have happened if I had done something different? - not resolvable to hypothesis sufficient see-do
-- Additional kind of question: "what *should* I do?" = "what happens if I do something?" + "what do I want to happen?"
-    - Generates a statistical decision problem
+        - See-do model + utility = statistical decision problem
+        - See-do model + decision rule + utility = risk
-    - Complete class theorem and Bayes decision rules
+        - Complete class theorem
-- Special cases of see-do models
-    - Hypothesis sufficiency
+        - Statistical model dominance
-    - D-causation/D-control
+        - Causal dominance*

 ## Chapter 4: See-do models vs alternatives